ozw1z5rd/PicoMite/README.md

 Files to build the PicoMite.
 MMBasic running on the Raspberry Pi Pico

 NB: This should be built against pico-sdk version 1.5.1 with gpio.c replaced with the attached.
+NB: TinyUSB 0.16.0 is needed for USB builds

 The file layout should be: